isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 You'll notice that the yellow warning has disappeared, and we're left only with some holes to fill.
 The first hole has type `Set`, while the second has type `?0`, meaning its type depends on the answer to our first hole.
-We're free to choose any type we'd like for this first hole, so let's try `ℕ`:
+We're free to choose any type we'd like for this first hole, so let's try `type:ℕ`:

 ```agda
 ¬≢-refl⅋₄ : ¬ ({A : Set} → Reflexive {A} _≢_)
 ¬≢-refl⅋₄ ¬≡-refl = ¬≡-refl {ℕ} {?} refl
 ```

-and now all we need is to pick an arbitrary value of type `ℕ`:
+and now all we need is to pick an arbitrary value of type `type:ℕ`:

 ```agda
 ¬≢-refl : ¬ ({A : Set} → Reflexive {A} _≢_)